xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/RWLock.md

 The third trait, `NoLock`, also extends the `Lock` trait, but provides a no-op implementation of the `readOnly` and `writeOnly` methods.
 This is useful when locking is not necessary, such as when the shared resource is thread-safe or when synchronization is handled by other means.

-These traits can be mixed in with other classes and objects in the Alephium project to provide locking functionality.
+These traits can be mixed in with other classes and objects in the Oxygenium project to provide locking functionality.
 For example, a class that represents a shared resource can extend the `RWLock` trait to ensure that access to the resource is synchronized.

 Here is an example of how the `RWLock` trait can be used: